You can teach trans voice lessons too!

 Online access to course materials + live weekly Zoom classes

-The next Learn to Teach Trans Voice Alteration in 5 Weeks runs in five four-hour blocks (10am to 2pm EST) every Thursday from July 6 to August 3, 2023.
-Scroll down for more info.
+The next Learn to Teach Trans Voice Alteration in 5 Weeks runs in five five-hour blocks (10am to 3pm EST) every Wednesday from July 3 to July 31, 2024.
+[Applications are now closed]

 To be notified when registration opens for the next cohort, fill out the contact form below.